zekth13/zekth13/README.md

-### Hi there, I'm Amin
+ <h1>Hi there, I'm Amin &#9995</h1>

-I just graduated with a degree in Computer Science.
-I enjoy reading, gaming, and browsing the internet.
-I am really into learning new things, especially in the field of machine learning and robotics.
-I also passionate about using technology to make a positive impact, and my big dream is to create a helpful robot like Baymax from Big Hero 6 to care for people.
+    <p>I just graduated with a Bachelor's Degree in Computer Science.
+I lived with my family in Malaysia.
+My hobbies include reading books 📚, playing games 🎮, and sometimes just browsing the computer 💻.
+I'm passionate about learning new things and trying to make something for myself, especially in this machine learning era.
+Every year, there are always new technologies emerging, and I'm eager to learn and implement them.
+Moreover, I'm also a Machine Learning and Robotics enthusiast.
+My life goal is to create a robot like Baymax in Big Hero 6.
+This robot will help and care a lot for people. 🤖</p>

 ## Skills
 - Data Analysis